-Demographics are changing, and so are the voting patterns
+Demographics are Changing, and the Voting Patterns

-The 2016 election brought a shock to the electoral system.
+The 2016 election brought a shock to the shifting electoral map.
 States that were previously thought to be part of the “Blue Wall” were no longer the safe havens they were once thought to be.
 But some states, though impervious to Democratic advances, have also begun shifting, creating new challenges for candidates in these changing districts to reach potential voters.
 Especially with shifts in the media ecosystem making it harder for political advertising voices to cut through.

 Michigan, Pennsylvania, and Wisconsin were all part of what had previously been considered firmly Democratic states, ensuring a Democratic presidential candidate a considerable number of electoral votes, with Ohio being the Rust Belt state that was often considered a swing state and a huge focus for political advertising dollars.
 But 2016 upended those preconceptions, with all 4 states failing to go Democratic, albeit by slim margins in the former “Blue Wall” states.

 However, Democratic fortunes in formerly unassailable states like Virginia and Arizona are raising hopes of activists there.
 Arizona is trending toward a much more purple state, with victories both on the state and local level by Democrats, including Senator Kyrsten Sinema, 5 of Arizona’s 9 U.S. House seats, and the Secretary of State.
 The party remains in the minority statewide however, holding only 42 of 90 State Senate and House seats, and lost the governor’s race in 2016 by 15 percentage points.